Hybrid Block Successive Approximation for One-Sided Non-Convex Min-Max Problems: Algorithms and Applications: Theoretical Properties of HiBSA

 \subsection{Convergence analysis: $f(x,y)$ linear in $y$}

 Finally, we briefly discuss the case where the coupling term in \eqref{eq:problem} is linear in $y$.
-The results of this section mostly follow from those of Section \ref{sub:convergence:3}, therefore will be mostly omitted.
+The derivation of the results in this section largely follows from what we have presented in Section \ref{sub:convergence:3}, therefore we choose to omit it.